 Will a home warranty cover a leaky faucet?

 At Select Home Warranty, we understand that some home repairs can be challenging or time-consuming.
-That’s why we offer home warranty coverage to protect you from unexpected expenses.
+That’s why we offer home warranty coverage for plumbing systems and leaks to protect you from unexpected expenses.

 If you already have coverage, submit your claim today.